growit-io/terragrunt-aws-poc/aws/poc/management/dev/organizations/accounts/workload-example-dev/README.md

-# workload-example-dev
+# Workload-Example-Dev Account

-This configuration uses the [aws-management-organizations-account](../../../../../../../modules/poc/aws-management-organizations-account) root module to create the organization member account named "workload-example-dev."
+This configuration uses the [aws-management-organizations-account](../../../../../../../modules/poc/aws-management-organizations-account) root module to create an organization member account.

+## Roles

-This member account is expected to host a static website in an S3 bucket.
+The member account will be used to host a static website in an S3 bucket.
 Therefore, this configuration creates an IAM role named [WebsiteAdministratorRole](roles/website-administrator.yml) which grants only the permission to manage S3 buckets.
+Every developer should be allowed to assume this role.

 ## Dependencies